 • July 30 – August 6: Sickle Cell/Hematology/Pain Management Camp

 • August 11 – 18: Sibling Camp (for brothers and sisters of a North Star Reach camper)

 Note: Dates are inclusive of volunteer development and training.

 * Family Camps will be staffed primarily with returning volunteers, due to the resources needed for training.
-There will be a limited number of positions available for new staff.
-If you are interested in volunteering during a Family Camp session, please email Meiko McDaniel, our Volunteer Coordinator, at firstname.lastname@example.org.
+There may be a limited number of positions available for new staff.
+If you are interested in volunteering during a Family Camp session, please email firstname.lastname@example.org.

 Volunteer Application & Training Process